VerdureChen/SOS-Retrieval-Loop/README.md

     cd src/llm_zero_generate
     bash run_generate.sh
     ```
 3. Build Dataset Index: Use `src/retrieval_loop/run_index_builder.sh`, by modifying the `MODEL_NAMES` and `DATA_NAMES` configuration in the file, you can build indexes for all data and models at once.
 You can also obtain retrieval results based on the corresponding method by configuring `query_files` and `output_files`.
+In our experiments, all retrieval model checkpoints are placed in the `ret_model` directory.
    Run:
    ```bash
     cd src/retrieval_loop